Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Chinese Dwarf Hamster

-A hamster wheel will keep this little guy entertained.
+A hamster wheel will keep this little pet entertained and active, and is considered mandatory.
 The Chinese dwarf hamster likes to scurry around and keep moving.
 Since they’re nocturnal, their high energy is something to consider when deciding where to put their enclosure.
 You might want to watch them play while you relax on your bed, but keep in mind that they may also keep you awake spinning their squeaky hamster wheel at 3 AM.

 Do These Hamsters Make Good Pets?